Best Outdoor Activities in Surrey, BC

 Winter is a major season for getting out and enjoying the landscapes and snow masses in the region.
 One of the best places for winter activities in Surrey is Mount Seymour Provincial Park.
 Backcountry camping and skiing, snowshoeing, snow tubing and boarding, and hiking trails around Mystery Lake, Goldie Lake, and Flower Lake are excellent ways for people to spend their winter days.

 Robson Square Ice Skating and Entertainment opens a covered ice rink in the winter, where free skating is available from December until February.
-Visitors can swirl around the 6,000-square-foot rink on their skates or rent them for $5.
+Visitors can swirl around the massive rink on their own skates or rent them for $5.

 Experience Surrey's Best Outdoor Activities

 There are many thrills indoors and out around Surrey.
 New attractions and innovations are always on the horizon.
-Whether you're a local, recently moved to the area into a single-family home or condo, or are a visitor here, you'll always feel welcome and certainly will never run out of things to do!
+Whether you're a local, recently moved to Surrey, or are a visitor here, you'll always feel welcome and certainly will never run out of things to do!